lhervier/dom-spring/README.md

 - Name it the way you want
 - Select "Domino Osgi Framework" in the drop down list
 - Set "default auto start" to "false"
-- In the plugin list, UNCHECK the "target platform" plugins section.
+- Eclipse Only : In the plugin list, UNCHECK the "target platform" plugins section.
 - And in the "Workspace" section, select all the imported plugins.
 - Uncheck "Validate bundles prior to launching"
 - Click "Debug"